NicolasVdev/THP_W5_D4_AirDnS/README.md

 ### THP W5 D4

-Learning RoR(Ruby on Rails) and our first database Creating an app that will revolutionize medical appointments !
+Learning RoR(Ruby on Rails) and our first database Creating an app that will revolutionize the daily life of dogs and customers !
+Dont forget to check the dog's breed !

 * Creating and modeling our models
 * Managing migration to play with our tables